Transaction Retry Architecture With Retry Coordinator

 -

-The Master applies a lazy rebalance strategy:
+The Master detects the lost connection and applies a lazy rebalance strategy:

 -